Sri-Mrunalini3/COVID19_Dashboard/README.md

 # COVID19_Dashboard
 Power BI Dashboard
-Problem Statement:
-The impact of COVID-19 on students has been significant, with the pandemic disrupting education and daily life for millions of students around the world.
-As a data analytics beginner, the objective of this assignment is to analyze the student survey dataset on the impact of COVID-19 and gain insights into how students have coped with the pandemic and adapted to online learning.
+Problem Statement: The impact of COVID-19 on students has been significant, with the pandemic disrupting education and daily life for millions of students around the world.
+The objective of this assignment is to analyze the student survey dataset on the impact of COVID-19 and gain insights into how students have coped with the pandemic and adapted to online learning.
 Steps: .
 Used Card Visual to know average time spent on online classes, sleep, fitness and social media.
        .
 Inserted Slicer to filter How many students experienced a change in weight during the lockdown.
        .
 Applied TOP N filtering to know about the stress busters for students.